VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone
 '''
+-->
 # First Milestone

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy
 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Challenges you're facing and solving in your future milestones
-- What is your plan to complete your project
 The project tracks the position of the International Space Station and tells you the location on Earth that the ISS is directly above using the Internet.
+The PyPortal displays the location and holds the code.
+The PyPortal's desktop covers it, and makes it look better, and the USB-A to USB-Micro cable connects it to the computer while coding on the PyPortal.

-My first milestone was loading the PyPortal up with all the files required to run the program, and bulding the outside shell of the PyPortal
+My first milestone was loading the PyPortal with all the files required to run the program and building the outside shell of the PyPortal.
+Loading the PyPortal with all the files was easy.
+Making the shell for the PyPortal also proved to be not much harder.
+Even without instructions, I was able to put together the shell in about 30 to 45 minutes.
+I plan to complete this project in the next week or the next 2 weeks.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.